 Most people refer to this as a “plan-driven” approach because it actually works as a software development plan in order to complete a project.
 You must first know everything that has to be done and in which order.
-As one segment flows into the next, like a “Waterfall”, hence is the name Waterfall method coined after this.
+As one segment flows into the next, like a “Waterfall”, hence the name Waterfall method was coined after this.

 The key phases in this: